Kinggerm/GetOrganelle/README.md

 To assembly fungus mitochondria:

-    get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F fungus_mt -o fungus_mt_out  # if you fails with the default database, use your own seed database and label database with "-s" and "--genes"
+    get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F fungus_mt -o fungus_mt_out
+    # if you fails with the default database, use your own seed database and label database with "-s" and "--genes"

 To assembly fungus nuclear ribosomal RNA (18S-ITS1-5.8S-ITS2-28S):

-    get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F fungus_nr -o fungus_nr_out  # if you fails with the default database, use your own seed database and label database with "-s" and "--genes"
+    get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F fungus_nr -o fungus_nr_out
+    # if you fails with the default database, use your own seed database and label database with "-s" and "--genes"

 To assembly animal mitochondria:

-    get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F animal_mt -o animal_mt_out   # if you fails with the default database, use your own seed database and label database with "-s" and "--genes"
+    get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F animal_mt -o animal_mt_out
+    # if you fails with the default database, rerun it using your own seed database (or the output of a first GetOrganelle run) and label database with "-s" and "--genes"

 See a brief illustrations of those arguments by typing in: